 Ours is certainly not the first dataset that can be used to illuminate issues related to global poverty or inequality.
-Since the mid 1990s, with the release of the Deininger and Squire dataset (Deininger & Squire, 1996), economists have had data on the distribution of income across many countries.
-This availability in turn has led to greater efforts to try and extend the data (for example, through the World Income Inequality Database (WIID)5 developed by WIDER, to harmonize it, as for example with Standardized World Income Inequality Database (Solt 2009) and to extend the data backwards in time (Pinkovskiy & Sala-i-Martin, 2009).
+Since the mid-1990s, with the release of the Deininger and Squire dataset (Deininger and Squire 1996), economists have had data on the distribution of income across many countries.
+This availability in turn has led to greater efforts to try and extend the data (for example, through the World Income Inequality Database (WIID) developed by UNU-WIDER (2008, updated in 2012 and 2014), to harmonize it, as for example with the Standardized World Income Inequality Database (Solt 2009) and to extend the data backwards in time (Pinkovskiy & Sala-i-Martin 2009).
 The World Bank has been developing global poverty estimates on the basis of its own data collection since the late 1970s, and the World Bank's Povcalnet database has been available to the general public since 2001 as a result of demands for greater data access and transparency by the world public.
 This institutional collection of data has also been the basis for the influential work of Milanovic (2002, 2005).

 Our work seeks to go beyond these efforts in at least four ways.
-First, as noted above we collect information on both the level of income as well as the distribution of income (for quantiles of the distribution) within and across countries and over time.
-Second, we construct estimates of both consumption and of income.
-From theory and empirical experience, consumption and income display different levels and distributions.
+First, we construct estimates of both consumption and of income.
+It is well known that consumption and income display have different levels for individuals and distributions for populations.
 We therefore create separate income and consumption estimates for each country-year observation and quantile in the database.
-Thirdly, we allow for the flexible aggregation of estimates of the level and distribution of income for user-defined regions and groups of countries.
-This capability relies both on our ability to create estimates which are aligned exactly in time in a given year as well as on software and methods which we have developed to merge distributions.
-This may be a very useful capability for researchers and policy-makers.
-Fourthly, we aim to provide full documentation of our methods and tools for the ready adoption of alternate assumptions underlying the database.
+Second, as noted above, we collect information on both the level of advantage (income or consumption) as well as the distribution of advantages for quantiles of the population within and across countries and over time, interpolating where necessary to create a complete timespace tableau.
+Third, we allow for the aggregation of estimates of the level and distribution of income for user-defined regions and groups of countries.
+This capability relies both on our having previously created estimates which are aligned exactly in time in a given year, through interpolation where necessary.
+This aspect of our effort therefore builds on the preceding one.
+We have developed our own software and methods to merge distributions for these user-defined aggregates, providing very useful and flexible capability for researchers and policy makers.
+Fourth, we aim to provide full documentation of our methods and tools for the ready adoption of alternate assumptions underlying the database and for the ongoing improvement of methods, tools, and data choices through engagement of specialists and the general public.